mrkhntr/C2MIPsASM/README.md

 #### Assembly Translation
 Here is the structure with the extra condition as shown in the [extended C example](#extended-example-c-if-then-else-if-else-more-elaborate-example-from-above).
-The bodies of the if statements are omitted for clarity.
+The bodies of the `if` statements are omitted for clarity.
 The changes we made are:
-1. Change the jumping logic for the first `if` branch so we jump to the second (else-if) branch.
+1. Change the jumping logic for the first `if` branch so we jump to the second (else-if) branch if the first `if` branch is not executed.
-2. Add the logic for the second `if` branch in a similar fashion we did to the first.
+2. Add the logic for the second `if` branch in a similar fashion we did to the first `if` branch.
 ```assembly
 conditional1:           # if-condition
   bne $s0, $s2, conditional2    # if $s0 <a> != $s1 <b> jump to conditional2, inverse logic of == ## NEW LOGIC!!!